modern-fortran/weather-buoys/README.md

 cafrun -n 2 ./weather_stats_parallel
 ```

+The result should be the same as in the serial program,
+but will complete somewhat faster, depending on the number
+of cores available and number of images you invoke.
-You can run the program on any number of images.
+You can run the program on any number of images,
+but no more than the number of files in dataset (9).